Plymouth Yacht Club History

 By the early 1930s, the Plymouth Yacht Club’s membership and activity had dwindled.
 The clubhouse had become “just a boat club’s place to store their oars,” in the words of one observer.
 On the other hand, the Pilgrim Yacht Club was thriving.
 It hired a steward and a sailing instructor and held regular events in season at the clubhouse – dinners, dances, bridge parties, and clambakes on Long Beach.
 It wasn’t long before someone came up with the idea of seeking a union of the two yacht clubs.

 A major reason for this union would be for the “new” yacht club to become old!!
-The annual yachting registers always listed the yearly race results by the age of the club.
+The annual yachting registers always listed the yearly race results the age of the club.
 The New York Yacht Club occupied the top slot as the nation’s #1 yacht club.
 Plymouth was listed as #125.
 By the turn of the 20th century, there were hundreds of yacht clubs in the USA.
 (Today, there are over 1,500 active clubs.)

 Since the Pilgrim Yacht Club facilities were far superior to what the nearly moribund Plymouth Yacht Club had, it is unlikely there was much opposition to the union which took place in the winter of 1938-39.
 The following summer, regattas were held under the “old” three-starred, red burgee and the blue-and-white Pilgrim Yacht Club burgee was retired.

 After World War II, the club began to grow again.
 The Junior Member’s organization was strengthened; the season extended into October; and new classes of sailboats were introduced.
 A full-time steward was hired in 1970 which enabled keeping the clubhouse open for activities year-round.
-Eventually the clubhouse was expanded by the addition of a large function room in 1977.
+Eventually the clubhouse was expanded the addition of a large function room in 1977.
 Acquisition of the Kyle property next door helped with increased parking capabilities, relocation of the Junior Clubhouse, and a needed workshop for the steward.

 In 1988, a full-time clubhouse manager was added to the staff of the Plymouth Yacht Club; the steward focused on waterfront activities.
 The sailing program for youngsters grew through the 1990s, developing winning sailors in competition with other clubs, including the International 420 regatta hosted at PYC in 1999.
 The interest of many PYC members in larger cruising sailboats has led to a growing Performance Handicap Racing Fleet; skippers of these boats have offered “big boat” experience to sailing students.
 An evening program of sailing instruction for adults was launched in 1996.
 Another new program called “First Wave” started in 1995 for youngsters who are not ready for sailing lessons, familiarizing them with the waterfront and safety regulations.
 The popularity of this program led to the introduction of the “Second Wave” providing two levels of pre-sailing programs.